SDI Presence

 SDI Presence LLC (commonly referred to as SDI) is an IT consultancy and managed services provider (MSP) that provides technology-based professional services.
-As of 2022, the firm has over 300 employees.
-SDI is a certified Minority Business Enterprise (MBE) with the City of Chicago, State of Illinois, National Minority Supplier Development Council (NMSDC) and the California Public Utilities Commission (CPUC).
-SDI is ranked as a Top Workplace by Built In Chicago, the Chicago Tribune, and Crain's Chicago Business.
+As of 2024, the firm had more than 350 employees.
+SDI is a certified Minority Business Enterprise (MBE) with the City of Chicago, the State of Illinois, the National Minority Supplier Development Council (NMSDC) and the California Public Utilities Commission (CPUC).
+In 2024 SDI was awarded with the NMSDC Supplier of the Year Award – Class IV, as well as the Chicago MSDC Supplier of the Year Class IV.
+SDI is ranked as a Top Workplace by Built In Chicago, the Chicago Tribune (2018-2024), and Crain's Chicago Business.